Global capitalism at most dangerous conjuncture since the 1930s

-Nearly a fifth of all the dollars in existence have been created this year.
+Nearly a fifth of all the dollars in existence were created in 2020.
 Central bank balance sheets in the US, Britain, Japan and the Eurozone have risen by more than 20% of their combined GDPs since the crisis began, mostly to buy government debt.
 This is politically necessary now to steady the ship, but tomorrow the capitalists will look to claw back these dizzying expenditures through a sharp turn to austerity.

 While the lockdown has been disastrous for some sectors, notably hospitality and airlines, people stuck at home have been spending more time online, shopping, watching, and working.

 This has been good news for the big Silicon Valley tech giants such as Apple, Amazon, Facebook, Google, and Netflix, who have made huge profits in the past few months as the world has accelerated its shift online.
 Amazon chief Jeff Bezos has had an excellent pandemic, becoming the first person in history to be worth $200 billion.

 At the other end of the scale, data from Harvard University reveals that in August there were 2% fewer jobs in the US paying more than $60,000 a year than in January.
 But jobs paying under $27,000 were 16% scarcer.